Electronics project notes/Audio notes - Digital sound communication

 For example, the ESP8266 and ESP32's I2S is actually run from a more generic piece of hardware, roughly a glorified shift register, used to implement I2S as well as LCD and camera peripherals.

-It happens to go at ~1.4MHz for audio, probably from a configured, but if you can control the output rate, then you can produce other sorts of signals, and DIYers have found it's fairly stable at 40MHz, which makes it possible to produce NTSC and VGA signals, and could even sample data at that rate.
+It happens to go at ~1.4MHz for audio, but if you can control the output rate, then you can produce other sorts of signals, and DIYers have found it's fairly stable at 40MHz, which makes it possible to produce NTSC and VGA signals, and could even sample data at that rate.

 Similarly, RP2040 has a Programmable I/O (PIO)[1] [2] [3]